Ju-On/Offensive-Security/Attacking General: Web Application Enumeration Revised.md

     or
     assetfinder tesla.com --subs-only

 custom bash script to parse only the subdomains related to the target:
+chmod +x when created.
+This script parses out only domains related to the target in the newly created recon dir as assets.txt

     #!/bin/bash